pivotal/docs-tap/cli-plugins/apps/how-to-guides/integrate-lsp.hbs.md

-# Integrate with Local Source Proxy
+# Integrate with local source proxy

 This topic tells you how to integrate the Apps CLI plug-in with Local Source Proxy.